 The establishment of the plan and the implementation of the SEA were carried out with due consideration for the objectives of environmental protection.
-The knowledge obtained in the preparation of the environmental report has been incorporated in the preparation of the designations of the plan.
+The environmental concerns and knowledge obtained during the preparation of the environmental report have been incorporated in the preparation of the designations of the plan.
 This ensured that environmental concerns were taken into consideration at an early stage.
-The environmental concerns and the knowledge obtained in the preparation of the environmental report have been incorporated in the preparation of the designations of the plan.